Targeted Probe and Educate (TPE) - JA DME

 What Happens During the Review?

-- Throughout each probe and after each round, suppliers will receive one-on-one education on specific errors identified
+- Throughout and after each round, suppliers will receive one-on-one education on specific errors identified.

-- Following education at end of round, suppliers are given six to eight weeks to allow for necessary adjustments or process changes to demonstrate sufficient improvement through claim review during second-round probe review
+- Following education at the end of a round, suppliers are given 45 days to allow for necessary adjustments or process changes to demonstrate sufficient improvement through claim review during second-round probe review.

-- If improvement in second-round probe review is not sufficient, suppliers will undergo another round of education, a six to eight-week improvement period and a third probe review
+- If improvement in second-round probe review is not sufficient, suppliers will undergo another round of education, a 45 day improvement period and a third probe review.